oraclize/docs/source/includes/_ethereum.md

 ### Random Data Source

-In the contract usingOraclize, which smart contracts should use to interface with Provable, some specific functions related to the Provable Random Data Source have been added.
+In the contract usingProvable, which smart contracts should use to interface with Provable, some specific functions related to the Provable Random Data Source have been added.
 In particular:

-* `oraclize_newRandomDSQuery`: helper to perform an Provable random DS query correctly
+* `provable_newRandomDSQuery`: helper to perform an Provable random DS query correctly
-	* `oraclize_randomDS_setCommitment`: set in the smart contract storage the commitment for the current request
+	* `provable_randomDS_setCommitment`: set in the smart contract storage the commitment for the current request
-	* `oraclize_randomDS_getSessionPubKeyHash`: recovers the hash of a session pub key presents in the connector
+	* `provable_randomDS_getSessionPubKeyHash`: recovers the hash of a session pub key presents in the connector
-* `oraclize_randomDS_proofVerify_main`: performs the verification of the proof returned with the callback transaction
+* `provable_randomDS_proofVerify_main`: performs the verification of the proof returned with the callback transaction
-	* `oraclize_randomDS_sessionKeyValidity`: verify that the session key chain of trust is valid and its root is a Ledger Root Key
+	* `provable_randomDS_sessionKeyValidity`: verify that the session key chain of trust is valid and its root is a Ledger Root Key
 	* `matchBytes32Prefix`: verify that the result returned is the sha256 of the session key signature over the request data payload

 For advance usage of Random Data Source, it is recommended to read the following section.